 We all want faster websites, no matter which side of the site we’re sitting on.
 Surfers tend to quickly lose interest if a page takes too long to load, and business owners run the risk of losing valuable customers if their websites lag behind.

-So, how do you increase website speed to improve the digital experience?
+So, why is your website slow and how do you increase website speed to improve the digital experience?
 Furthermore, how do you speed up a website while ensuring that it remains secure?
 To answer those questions, let’s take a look at three major contributing elements: search engine optimization, content delivery networks, and web application security.

 Search engine optimization (SEO) is a crucial method for gaining organic or natural website traffic and growing your online business presence.
 The more users you can attract, the more trust you establish with site visitors and search engines, and with that, you greatly increase your chances for more qualified leads and sales.